 La Tempesta Basel

 Founded by Swiss recorder player Muriel Rochat Rienth, this ensemble was awarded the prestigeous Swiss ORPHEUS prize, which included a concert in Zurich Tonhalle and a radio production.
-La Tempesta Basel gave several concerts throughout Switzerland (Zurich, Basle, Fribourg, Lucerne, Biel, Geneva, Lausanne, Vevey), beeing recorded by Swiss German Radio and Suisse Romande Radio Company.
+La Tempesta Basel gave several concerts throughout Switzerland (Zurich, Basle, Fribourg, Lucerne, Biel, Geneva, Lausanne, Vevey), Austria, Spain, Italy, France , Germany, Belgium, beeing recorded by Swiss German Radio and Suisse Romande Radio Company.
 The ensemble's musicians are all specialists of Ancient Music, playing with "La Chapelle Royale" ( Philippe Herreweghe), "Les arts florissants" (William Christie) or "Ensemble Elyma" (Gabiel Garrido).
-The performance of J.C.Pepusch´s Cantatas and Sonatas is the ensemble´s debut recording.
+The performance of J.C.Pepusch´s Cantatas and Sonatas was the ensemble´s debut recording.
 This CD appeared in 2009 on Spanish label ENCHIRIADIS, highly acclaimed by the international music press.
 Dutch Radio "Concertzender" (Hilversum) presented the CD, also Radio Berlin-Brandenburg, Radio Bremen, NDR Hamburg (Germany), Radio Klara (Brussels), Radio CKRL Québec-City (Canada), ABC Classic (Australia) and further Swiss Radios.
-Recent concerts include performances in Spain (Ronda/Málaga), Italy ("Festival di Magnano"/Piemonte), Austria (Graz) and the creation of a cantata by Austrian composer Viktor Fortin, dedicated to La Tempesta Basel and Muriel Rochat Rienth.
+Recent concerts include the creation of a cantata by Austrian composer Viktor Fortin, dedicated to La Tempesta Basel and Muriel Rochat Rienth.
 This concert in Lausanne was recorded by Suisse Romande Radio.

-The newest CD-production of La Tempesta Basel, Telemann's Tenor Cantatas from the cycle "Harmonischer Gottesdienst" and recorder sonatas, has been published in 2014 by spanish label Enchiriadis, distr.
-NAXOS.
-This last CD had enthusiastic reviews in magazines, such as FANFARE and "American Record Guide" (USA).
+Second CD production by La Tempesta Basel, Telemann's Tenor Cantatas from the cycle "Harmonischer Gottesdienst" and recorder sonatas, has been published in 2014 by spanish label Enchiriadis, distr.
+NAXOS, getting enthusiastic reviews in magazines, such as FANFARE and "American Record Guide" (USA).
 Spanish magazine RITMO elected it among the "10 best CDs of the month" and to a reference recording.
 Several Radios, such as Swiss German Radio, Radio Nacional de España, Radio Suisse Romande, SWR Stuttgart, WDR Cologne, Radio Bremen, NDR Hamburg and canadian "Radio CKRL" of Québec-City broadcasted La Tempesta's CD.